ISSTA25Paper/SlsDetector/README.md

     - The specific injected changes are provided in the file "injected configurations.xlsx".

 The information of all configuration files with their ground-truth answers is summarized in the file "EvaluationConfigurationSummarization.xlsx".

+## Evaluation Results

+We provide the evaluation results about RQ1, RQ2, and RQ3 in the directory "EvaluationResults"

+- In the directory "RQ1", the response information and metric results of DD methods are provided when using different thresholds (1%, 3%, 5%, and 10%).
+- In the directory "RQ2+RQ3", the response information and metric results of SlsDetector and BL methods (an simple LLM-based method) are provided, including results of different LLMs (ChatGPT-4o, Llama 3.1 (405B) Instruct Turbo, and Gemini 1.5 Pro) when repeated 5 times.